Internships at CHBRP

 Internship duties

-Under the supervision of CHBRP staff, the graduate health policy intern will:
+Under the supervision of CHBRP staff, potential duties of the health policy interns include:

-• Produce an independent brief or other material on a health policy or public health topic
+• Contributing to a brief or other material on a health policy or public health topic

-• Track the progress of California state bills CHBRP has analyzed and attend legislative hearings with CHBRP analysts
+• Tracking the progress of California state bills CHBRP has analyzed and attend legislative hearings with CHBRP analysts

-• Assist staff in preparing agendas and taking minutes at CHBRP’s annual external stakeholder meetings (e.g., state agencies, legislature, trade groups, health plans, consumer groups)
+• Assisting staff in preparing agendas and taking minutes at CHBRP’s annual external stakeholder meetings (e.g., state agencies, legislature, trade groups, health plans, consumer groups)

-• Collaborate with fellow interns and staff (and potential, faculty) on group projects
+• Collaborating with fellow interns and staff (and potentially faculty) on group projects

 • BA/BS with major in a related field